 The problem goes further: If you cannot undelete files, you are not protected against ransomware, such as Cryptolocker or WannaCry.
 Ransomware is malicious software tools that installs itself on your computer, encrypts all files, and requires you to pay a sum of money in order to decrypt your files.
 If you do not pay, then your files remain unusable.
 You may think that you are protected against this malware if you have a file version history, because you could simply go back in history and restore then original files.
 However, Cryptolocker creates a new file for each file it treats, and deletes the original file.
 This means that the problem Number 1 applies: since you cannot undelete with Tresorit, your data is gone.
 Tresorit is aware of this problem.

 I have brought these issues (and a number of other issues) repeatedly to the attention of Tresorit since 2015.
 In 2017, the company reached out to me, and explained that the other issues have been solved.
 Only the file recovery issue remains, and it is under active development.
 I will update my review when I receive new information.

 Dropbox does not suffer from these issues.
 Neither does Sync.com, the encrypted service that I review below.

 As far as I can see, Tresorit is one of the most easy to use encrypted cloud services that are out there.
 It certainly protects your data against the threats in the cloud.

 At the same time, Tresorit fails to protect your data from yourself — at least in the current version.
 If you delete a file, it’s gone.
 All the unlimited history that you are paying for is gone as well.
-As a side-effect, you are also not protected against ransomware such as Cryptolocker.
+As a side-effect, you are also not protected against ransomware such as Cryptolocker or WannaCry.

 So I asked myself: What is more likely